 Where to Stay in Bremen, Germany

-There are two options for where to stay when visiting Bremen.
+There are a few options for where to stay when visiting Bremen.

 - Stay on the Schnoor: The scenic Schnoor street is the most beautiful and adorable street in Bremen.
 And you can stay right on it!
 Transport yourself back to 14th century Germany (I assume, I wasn’t there personally) at some of the fanciest and most upscale hotels in Bremen!
 There’s the Schnoor Traum, which looks like what I want my Instagram to look like.
 Or there’s the Schmuckstück, which has gorgeous views of Bremen and is REALLY fun to pronounce.
 Or how about the Romantisches Haus im Schnoor for a romantic cozy hotel room for 2 – complete with jacuzzi!